PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_fcc_alloys.rst

 __ `EMT potential`_

+For a real application of the algorithm it is necessary to use a more sophisticated calculator, in that case each individual calculation is performed on a cluster by submitting to a queuing system.
+How this is achieved in the algorithm is covered in :ref:`genetic_algorithm_optimization_tutorial`.

 .. defined for an alloy :mol:`ABC_2`: A + B + 2C -> :mol:`ABC_2` as: `\Delta H_f = E_{ABC2} - E_A - E_B - 2E_C`